vijay1996/neu/README.md

 <br/><br/>

 ## Usage
-After installation, following functions can be utilised in your javascript file.
+After installation, following functions can be utilised in your javascript file.<br/>
 <br/>
 Import *Neu* using the following code
 <br/>